How To Get a Better Breastfeeding Latch - Baby Chick

 DSC_0091

-Many parents I have worked with have their baby higher than the nipple should be.
+Many parents I have worked with have their baby’s head higher than the nipple should be.
 I understand why they think this is right since they try to get their baby’s mouth level with the mother’s nipple.
 (See below.)

 DSC_0101

-NOT RIGHT: Baby is too high, and the nipple is not by the baby’s nose.
+NOT RIGHT: Baby’s head is too high, and the nipple is not level with the baby’s nose.

-However, we want mom’s nipple to be level with baby’s nose.
-This will help baby lift their head and chin and open their mouth wider for a better latch.
-This helps put mom’s nipple in the right place in baby’s mouth to make it more comfortable for her.
+However, we want mom’s nipple to be level with the baby’s nose.
+This will help your baby lift their head and chin and open their mouth wider for a better latch.
+This positioning helps your baby take a deeper latch, which is often more comfortable for both of you.

 DSC_0095